heriantolim/PeakFit/README.md

 ### Fitting Upper Bounds
 - `AreaUp`, `CenterUp`, `WidthUp`, `HeightUp`, `BaselineUp`: A vector of upper bounds for the area, center, width, height, and baseline coefficients, respectively.
 The default values are determined heuristically.
 To make certain properties default, set their values to Inf.
 They will be then replaced with the default values upon fitting.

-### Fit Results
-- (Read-only) `Peak`: A struct containing the fit results for each peak.
-- (Read-only) `Base`: A struct containing the fit results for the baseline.
-- (Read-only) `Area`, `Center`, `Height`, `Width`, `Baseline`: A 3-by-`NumPeaks` matrix that stores the fit results for the area, center, height, width, and baseline, respectively.
-The first row is the values at convergence; the second row is the 95% CI lower bounds; and the third row is the 95% CI upper bounds.
-- (Read-only) `RelStDev`: The relative standard deviation of the fit results.
-- (Read-only) `CoeffDeterm`: The coefficient of determination of the fit results.
-- (Read-only) `AdjCoeffDeterm`: The degree-of-freedom adjusted coefficient of determination of the fit results.
-- (Read-only) `NumFunEvals`: The number of function evaluations.
-- (Read-only) `NumIters`: The number of iterations.
-- (Read-only) `ExitFlag`: Describes the exit condition of the algorithm.
-Positive flags indicate convergence, within tolerances.
-Zero flags indicate that the maximum number of function evaluations or iterations was exceeded.
-Negative flags indicate that the algorithm did not converge to a solution.

 ### Algorithm Parameters
 - (Read-only) `Method` = 'NonLinearLeastSquares'; The method used for the fitting.